 As the sun begins to set over the river and the day comes to an end, we know that our night is about to begin.
 At the start of the route, our parade has a mobile spotlight.
 No matter what float number you are assigned to, you can see that light’s brightness standing stationary in the sky.
 It becomes our North Star for the night.
 The moment we see it move for the first time, we know that our ride will soon be under way.

 No matter how many years I’ve ridden, I still become emotional as our tractor starts its engine.
 It indicates that the magic is about to begin.
 Along the route we hear shouts of “A shoe, a shoe!;” “Throw me something sister;” “Hey pretty lady!”
 They become the soundtrack to our ride.
 There is nothing like seeing the excitement on a reveler’s face when you select him or her out of the crowd and hand them one of our treasured shoes.
 You can often hear their squeals for several blocks.

 It is very much how I imagine Cinderella felt when Prince Charming found her in the crowd.
 And how fitting, that girl had great taste in footwear.
-Speaking of footwear (and yes, glitter), I thought I’d leave you with a sneak peak into my 2013 Krewe of Muses shoe collection.
-I’ve spent hours glittering and trimming and bedazzling 30 shoes that will soon make their way to Float 10, Sidewalk side.
+Speaking of footwear (and yes, glitter), here is a sneak peak into my 2013 Krewe of Muses shoe collection.
+I spent hours glittering and trimming and bedazzling 30 shoes that have now landed in other people’s homes.

 I hope that you are performing your best rain dance as you are reading this.
 In the words of Fanny Brice in Funny Girl, “Don’t Rain on My Parade!”
 And in the words of the Krewe of Muses, “Happy are Those Who the Muses Love.”